 The Importance of Shoulder Stretching For Athletes

-In sports, the shoulder plays a major role for pitchers, quarterbacks and basketball shooters.
-During sport play, a lot can go wrong in the shoulder.
-Shoulder tightness is the most common symptom that these athletes experience in the back or posterior shoulder.
+In sports, the shoulder plays a major role for pitchers, quarterbacks and basketball shooters and a lot can go wrong in the shoulder.
+Shoulder tightness is the most common symptom that athletes experience in the back or posterior shoulder.

 Also known as glenohumeral internal rotation deficit (GRID), this tightness is found in sports such as baseball, swimming and tennis and contributes to rotator cuff strains, tears and shoulder impingement.
-Because these sports require certain should positions that require mobility and stability of the shoulder, proper stretching is important to maintain a balance between them.
+Shoulders require mobility and stability, proper stretching is important to maintain a balance between them.
 With proper stretching exercises, GRID and other shoulder conditions can be prevented.

-Here are a few shoulder exercises you can do that will increase strength and mobility in that area:
+Here are a few shoulder exercises you can do that can increase strength and mobility in that area:

 • Shoulder Blade Squeezes – Sit or stand tall with your back straight.
 Squeeze your shoulder blades together until you feel a mild to moderate stretch.
 Hold the position for five seconds and repeat the exercise 10 times, as long as you’re not feeling any pain.